-When we experience shock, we might lose contact to our ourself, especially to our body.
+When we experience shock, we might lose contact with ourself.
 We remain in freeze and shock with the effect that we are no longer able to find our true way to unfold our full potential.
-Sometimes effects of such difficult events only appear years after the original experience.
+Sometimes effects of such shocking and difficult events only appear years after the original experience.
 Symptoms of stress after traumatic events are not a sickness as such.
 They are a response to various of causes, such as

 Polyvagal Theory by Professor Stephen Porges